The Archives: Havasupai Falls Permit Problems in 2023 & 2024

 I’ll go into detail down below, and you can skip to the FAQ section, where I think I’ve answered all the questions people have had.

-As unbelievable as it may sound, people who were overbooked and canceled in 2023 are among those impacted by the same problem in 2024!
+As unbelievable as it may sound, people who were overbooked and canceled in 2023 were among those impacted by the same problem in 2024!

-The good news for them: they’ll be first to move up in line as others cancel and move dates.
+The good news for them: they were first to move up in line as others cancel and move dates.

 For everyone else, the Tribe instituted a “last in, first out” policy.

-The “last” reservations made are the “first” to be kicked out due to overbooking.
+The “last” reservations made became the “first” to be kicked out due to overbooking.

 Why Were Havasupai Reservations Overbooked?

-A third-party private company, called Fasturtle Interactive, is taking the blame for the reservation debacle in 2024.
+A third-party private company, called Fasturtle Interactive, took the blame for the reservation debacle in 2024.

 The Havasupai Tribe’s records aren’t public, so it’s unclear how much the Tribe pays Fasturtle to run its reservation portal.